Teamwork ©Simon Stobbe

 The ECB is responsible for directly supervising significant institutions (SIs), a task which is performed by joint supervisory teams (JSTs).
 Supervisory decisions are taken by the SSM’s Supervisory Board and also require approval from the ECB’s Governing Council.

-Direct and operational supervision of the roughly 1,400 less significant institutions (LSIs) is carried out by the responsible national authority respectively.
+Direct and operational supervision of the less significant institutions (LSIs) is carried out by the responsible national authority respectively.
 The ECB does, however, perform an indirect oversight function for LSIs in order to ensure uniform high standards and consistency of banking supervision within the SSM.